 How do I know if I can order APH products and books?

 It is the responsibility of the authorizing agency to approve members from their organization to submit federal quota orders for textbooks (regular account for public schools) and/or for APH products and books.
-If you do not know who the agency-authorized officer is, contact James Morrison, CSMT Associate Governmental Program Analyst, by phone at 916-323-1329 or by e-mail at firstname.lastname@example.org, or Kelli Cornejo, Manager, CSMT Production & Materials Support, by phone at 916-323-4737 or by e-mail at email@example.com.
+If you do not know who the agency-authorized officer is, contact James Morrison, CSMT Associate Governmental Program Analyst, by phone at 916-323-1329 or by email at email@example.com, or CSMT general email at firstname.lastname@example.org.

 What APH products, books, and electronic files can be ordered on the IMODS?